Years 7 to 9

 Coursework accounts for 60% of your final grade, the remaining 40% is derived from a final practical exam.

-Unit 2: Externally Set Assignment.
-This is the culmination of the course and is the chance for you to ‘show off’ what you have learned.
-You will be given a broad based starting point and then receive approximately twelve weeks to gather, research, develop samples and ideas, as well as make artist studies and responses.
-You will make your final piece within a ten hour period over two days within your art classroom.
+• Part 2: Examination project.
+This is the culmination of the course and an opportunity for you to demonstrate what you have learned.
+You will be given a broad-based starting point, followed by approximately twelve weeks to research, gather information, develop ideas and samples, and produce artist studies and responses.
+You will then create your final piece during a ten hour period, completed over two days in your art classroom.

 Recommended revision guides / course resources